If you’re a budding entrepreneur, you are likely to be advised to pen down your idea in something called a business plan.

 Let’s understand the executive summary with an example.

 In the above image, as you can see Kajavic Industries starts by describing their business and sharing what the company offers to the customers.
 Next, the executive summary clearly describes their new project and the benefits investors will get.
-Last, Kajavic Industries has stated the amount of investment they’ll be needing to accomplish their goal.
+Last, Kajavic Industries has stated the amount of investment they’ll need to accomplish their goal.

 2. Company Description